peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Throws:**

-* <code>ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is outside the range of a byte (from 0 to 255).
+* <code>ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than 0 or greater than 255.

 ### ToByteUnchecked
     public byte ToByteUnchecked()